Happy Reading✨

 And now...
 I sit beside a man I barely know.

-One I’ve never spoken to, never imagined.
+A stranger in a sherwani.
+One I've never spoken to, never imagined.
+Someone I'd only heard of in passing.

 Not the man I had once trusted to hold my hand.
+Not the name I had written shyly behind notebooks and obviously not the face I had dreamt beside.

 And yet... here I am.